 You can easily set up a payment gateway on your WordPress website and collect payments from your customers.

-Also, you don’t need to install the WooCommerce plugin in order to use payment gateways for selling services.
+Also, you don’t need to install the WooCommerce plugin to use payment gateways for selling services.

 There are lots of free and premium plugins out there for payment gateways.
 At least you will find a simple solution for most of the common gateways such as Paypal, Stripe, etc.

-Also, there are other plugins that allow you to collect payment before sending a form.
+Also, other plugins allow you to collect payment before sending a form.
 You can even integrate payment methods to contact forms.

 For example, you offer a consultancy service and you can charge your clients upfront & before sending the contact form.